26 Types of Bats Found In Texas! (ID GUIDE)

 • Smaller bat with brown fur and black ears, wings, legs, and feet.

-• Sloping forehead and a short tail that does not extend past the membrane.
+• The forehead is sloping, and the tail is short and does not extend past the membrane.

-Look for the California Myotis in lower elevations and forested habitats.
+Look for this bat in Texas in forested habitats in lower elevations.
 They roost in rock crevices, dead or hollowed trees, under loose bark, and buildings in the summer.
 In winter, you’ll find them in caves or mines.

 California Myotis Range Map